-The Data Protection Act 1998 (DPA) controls how your personal information is stored and used by organisations, businesses or the government.
+The General Data Protection Regulations (GDPR) (or equivalent UK legislation) controls how your personal information is stored and used by organisations, businesses or the government.

 We respect everyone's rights to privacy and are fully committed to complying with the strict rules called ‘data protection principles’.
 We make sure that information is: